mlld-lang/registry/docs/LLM-REVIEW-SYSTEM.md

 - Monitors approved PRs
 - Waits for all checks to pass
 - Auto-merges when conditions are met
-- Triggers DNS sync post-merge
+- Registry updated immediately on merge

 ### Review Criteria